 Why are you still just sticking with the status quo?

-There is no denying in the digital age that IT and technology has become a crucial part of your business.
+There is no denying in the digital age that IT and technology have become a crucial part of your business.
 With that in mind, there are way too many IT companies and IT departments out there that are not even thinking about IT strategy, let alone implementing one.

 Your IT is intertwined with every single aspect of your business, from sales and marketing, to customer service, to accounting and human resources.
 Currently, there is very little a typical company does that does not involve some type of technology.